Over Mount Fuji 6

 A German shepherd barked and growled over a crack in the pavement.

 Carol carefully knocked a chunk of concrete out of the way, making the hole big enough to peer inside.
-She tied to enlarge the opening, but couldn’t shift any of the remaining slabs.
+She tried to enlarge the opening, but couldn’t shift any of the remaining slabs.

 “Hello.”
 Carol waved the dust away.
 “Is anyone there?”